1.2. Dot Product#

 \[ \norm{\vect{v}_i - \vect{v}_j} = \sqrt{2^2 + 2^2 + 0^2} = \sqrt{8}, \text{ for } i \neq j. \]

-The angle between for instance \(\mathbf{v}_1\) and \(\mathbf{v}_3\) is determined by
+The angle between, for instance, \(\mathbf{v}_1\) and \(\mathbf{v}_3\) is determined by

 \[ \cos(\varphi) = \dfrac{\mathbf{v}_1\ip\mathbf{v}_3}{\norm{\mathbf{v}_1}\norm{\mathbf{v}_3}} = \dfrac{-1}{\sqrt{3}\cdot\sqrt{3}} = -\frac13. \]